St John the Baptist's Church, Liverpool: Present day

 The parish continues in the Anglo-Catholic tradition that it was founded.
 The restrictions brought by the COVID-19 pandemic forced the church to reduce the number of services.
 St John's hosts a weekly foodbank in the church hall.
 The church has a Sunday School.
 St John's began live streaming Mass on Sunday when public worship was suspended in March 2020.

 Architecture

+St John's church is recorded in the National Heritage List for England as a designated Grade I listed building.

 Exterior

 The church is built in red and buff stone, which is irregularly banded.
 The main roof is tiled, while the roofs of the aisles are of slate.
 Its plan consists of a five-bay nave with a clerestory, north and south aisles under lean-to roofs, a west tower, a north porch, a chancel with a chapel to the north, the organ loft to the south and a detached vestry connected to the chancel by a short passage.
 The tower has angled buttresses and a west entrance above which is a three-light window.
 The top stage has two-light louvred bell-openings and a panelled parapet with pinnacles at the corners.
 The spire is recessed on an octagonal base containing gabled two-light openings and it is attached to the pinnacles by flying buttresses.
 At the south east corner of the tower is a lean-to stair turret.
 The porch has a flat roof with a parapet and a niche over the entrance containing a statue.